yveskalume/yveskalume/README.md

 - I’m currently learning Test Drivent Development
 - I’m looking to collaborate on Android & educative projects

-<h3> 👋🏾 Say Hello! </h3>

-- ⚡ Fun fact: I love food, therefore I love interacting with new people (I believe everyone can share with me a new delicacy!)
-- 💬 Feel free to contact me about #AndroidDev, #Kotlin, Software engineering and Tech communities.
-Or just about anything that you want to know or discuss, I'm cool!

 <h3> 📙 Blogposts </h3>

 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Latest English blog content